"La fiesta es divertida."

 I was replying to the comment "the parties fun".
 It can also be a used to show possession but in this example it is in reference to "The party is fun."

-Besides disagreeing with me in your reply to me, you made another English mistake.
+Besides the first disagreement you spoke to me about in your reply to me, you made another English mistake.
 This was your second English mistake.
-I am keeping score.

 Now I am going to explain your second English mistake: In your last reply to me, you were trying to portray idiomatic English as if it were standard English usage.